 Mitigation shall be required for the impact of using a wetland as a stormwater treatment facility.
-When mitigation measures are required, the [reviewing official Yakima County Reviewing Official](#) shall select appropriate measures which may include enhancement, expansion and/or preservation of a buffer around the wetland.
-Treatment and mitigation are also subject to any required approvals under the critical areas ordinance, Title 16.
+When mitigation measures are required the reviewing official shall select appropriate measures which may include enhancement, expansion and/or preservation of a buffer around the wetland.

+Treatment and mitigation is also subject to any required approvals under the critical areas ordinance, Title 16.

-12.10.300 Construction Stormwater Requirements.
+12.10.300 Construction Stormwater Requirements

-(1) Construction site operators shall periodically inspect their sites to meet their construction general stormwater permit requirements, as approved by the Department of Ecology.
+- (1) Construction site operators shall periodically inspect their sites to meet their construction general stormwater permit requirements, as approved by the Department of Ecology.
 Site inspections shall be conducted by a Certified Erosion and Sediment Control Lead who shall be identified in the SWPPP and shall be present on-site or on-call at all times.
-Construction site operators shall control waste such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste at the construction site that may cause adverse impacts to water quality.

-(2) Construction site operators shall maintain, update and implement their SWPPP.
+Construction site operators shall control waste such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste at the construction site that may cause adverse impacts to water quality. - (2) Construction site operators shall maintain, update and implement their SWPPP.
 Operators shall modify their SWPPP whenever there is a change in design, construction, operation, or maintenance at the construction site that has, or could have, a significant effect on the discharge of pollutants to waters of the state.
-The SWPPP and inspection record shall be maintained and available for inspection at the site during the progress of the work.

-(3) Construction site operators shall implement appropriate erosion and sediment control BMPs.
+The SWPPP and inspection record shall be maintained and available for inspection at the site during the progress of the work. - (3) Construction site operators shall implement appropriate erosion and sediment control BMPs.

-(4) Any land development or redevelopment or land disturbance that is either ~~greater than~~ one acre or greater, or less than one acre when part of a larger common or combined plan of development greater than one acre that resides within the stormwater utility boundary shall:
+(4) Any land development or redevelopment or land disturbance that are either greater than one acre, or less than one acre when part of a larger common or combined plan of development greater than one acre that reside within the stormwater utility boundary shall:

-(a) Public Services Department staff shall be allowed access to enter onto the property for both construction-phase and post-construction to inspect BMPs on private properties that discharge to MS4.

-(b) Private property owners will be charged for post-construction inspections and may, in lieu of post-construction County inspections, submit to the County annual certification by a qualified third-party that adequate maintenance has been performed and the facilities continue to operate as designed to protect water quality.

-(c) The applicant shall be inspected by qualified personnel prior to clearing or grading for construction if a high potential for sediment transport is determined and have at least one inspection by the Public Services Department during construction.

-(d) Structural BMPs shall be inspected at least once by the Public Services Department during construction to ensure compliance with the stormwater plan.
+- (a) Public Services Department staff shall be allowed access to enter onto the property for both construction-phase and post-construction to inspect BMPs on private properties that discharge to MS4. - (b) Private property owners will be charged for post-construction inspections and may, in lieu of post-construction County inspections, submit to the County annual certification by a qualified third-party that adequate maintenance has been performed and the facilities continue to operate as designed to protect water quality. - (c) The applicant shall have at least one inspection by the Public Services Department during construction. - (d) Structural BMPs shall be inspected at least once by the Public Services Department during construction to ensure compliance with the stormwater plan.
 The applicant shall provide advanced notice to the Public Services Department of when the structural BMP is to be installed.

-12.10.310 Construction Performance Requirements.
+12.10.310 Construction Performance Requirements

-(1) A performance bond or guarantee shall be required of applicants developing public stormwater control facilities or modifying stormwater facility.
+- (1) A performance bond or guarantee shall be required of applicants developing public stormwater control facilities or modifying stormwater facility.
 Yakima County may take action at the applicant's expense should the applicant fail to initiate or maintain those measures identified in the approved stormwater plan or stormwater facility modification agreement after being given proper notice and within the time specified by the Public Services Director.
+Yakima

-Yakima County shall collect from the applicant the difference should the amount of cost of such action exceed the amount of the security held.
+County shall collect from the applicant the difference should the amount of cost of such action exceed the amount of the security held.